Ruud van Nistelrooy: Leicester City set to appoint former Manchester United interim head coach

 "There is a feeling in the club's hierarchy that they could be higher than they are; they've failed to beat Ipswich and Everton, with performances also increasingly a concern.

-"This is said to have increased concerns internally over Premier League safety, while it is also evident there has been a lack of connection between Cooper and the fans since he took charge in the summer.
+"This is said to have increased concerns internally over Premier League safety, while it was also evident there had been a lack of connection between Cooper and the fans since he took charge in the summer.

 "After promotion, Leicester spent less in the summer transfer market than the other two promoted teams and lost a key player in Kiernan Dewsbury-Hall to Chelsea.